EyasuTeshome/shifttracker/interview-prep/create-first-version-of-cover-letter.md

 Follow [these steps](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/code-review/articles/how-to-ask-for-a-prof-skills-review-v2.md) to request a  review of your project.

 In order to ensure that your project can be approved by the deadline, **submit your first version no later than Wednesday evening of the week when it's due**.
-This will give the reviewers enough time for necessary iterations.
+This will give you and your reviewers enough time for all the necessary iterations.

 ## Submit your exercise